PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 3. Seek Legal Advice

-If the executor’s refusal to communicate continues, it’s time to consult an estate planning attorney.
-A lawyer with skill in probate matters can help you understand your rights and explore legal options to resolve the issue.
+If the executor’s refusal to communicate continues, it’s time to consult a probate attorney.
+A lawyer with skill in probate litigation matters can help you understand your rights and explore legal options to resolve the issue.
 The attorney can also review the probate process and the executor’s actions to determine if any breaches of fiduciary duty have occurred.

 Legal intervention may include: